rxue/learning-dirary/books/Java/EE/J2EE/head-first-servlet-and-jsp-2ed/CH11DeployYourWebAppWebAppDeployment/README.md

 > * A string containing only the `/` character indicates the "default" servlet of the application.
 In this case the servlet path is the request URI minus the context path and the path info is null.
 > * All other strings are used for exact matches only.

-The EXACT match in HFJS corresponds to the last listed item in the spec.
-DIRECTORY match in HFJS corresponds to the 1st listed item, i.e. path mapping, in the spec.
-EXTENSION match corresponds to the second listed item, extension mapping, in the spec.
-Remember the list items in the spec makes more sense.
+The "EXACT match" in HFJS corresponds to the last listed item in the spec.
+"DIRECTORY match" in HFJS corresponds to the 1st listed item, i.e. *path mapping*, in the spec.
+"EXTENSION match" corresponds to the second listed item, *extension mapping*, in the spec.
+Remember the list items, esp. the first 2, in the spec rather than from this book makes more sense.

 ### Key rules about servlet mappings
 > 1) The Container looks for matches in the order shown on the opposite pages.
 In other words, it looks *first* for an *exact match*.
 If it can't find an exact match, it looks for a *directory match*.
 If it can't find a directory match, it looks for an extension match.